New evidence: Russia killed Navalny with the poison epibatidine

 The countries have had access to biological samples from Navalny and have had experts in toxicology, medicine and chemical weapons examine them, among other things.

-The reason Sweden, France, Great Britain, Germany and the Netherlands have become involved in tracing the poison is that Alexei Navalny needs redress and his family needs to know what happened, says the Swedish foreign minister.
+The reason why Sweden, France, Great Britain, Germany and the Netherlands have become involved in the poison tracing is that Alexei Navalny needs redress and that his family needs to know what happened, says the Swedish Foreign Minister.

 What difference does proving which poison was used make, when many are already convinced that Navalny was poisoned?

-"It's a big difference, I would say, because now we know exactly what method Russia has used, what capabilities they have.
+"It's a big difference, I would say, because now we know exactly which method Russia has used and what capabilities they have.
 And we want to cut them off from being able to use it again," says Malmer Stenergard.

 It becomes more difficult for them when we clearly show what they are doing and demand responsibility.